 For this project, you can work in teams of up to 2 people.
 We want you to get your hands dirty designing and implementing your system.
+There are two parts of the project, each with its own deadline.

 We provide you a framework off of which to build for this project.
 All of your code should go in client.py.
-Full documentation for the provided code is available online at https://inst.eecs.berkeley.edu/~cs161/sp16/projects/2/docs/.
+Full documentation for the provided code is available online at https://inst.eecs.berkeley.edu/~cs161/fa16/projects/2/docs/.